Spin waves involved in three-magnon splitting in synthetic antiferromagnets

-To further confirm this speculation, we imaged the modes involved in 3MS using Brillouin Light Scattering (BLS) microscopy (Fig.~\ref{BLSresults}).
-We report the experiment conducted on our narrowest stripe ($w_\textrm{stripe} \approx 2 ~\mu\textrm{m}$) because the frequency resolution of the BLS is insufficient to separate the doublets in wider stripes.
+To further confirm this speculation, we imaged the modes involved in 3MS using $\mu$BLS (Fig.~\ref{BLSresults}).
+This method uses a microscope to collect all the photons scattered by the SWs of a given frequency that are present at positions that are scanned across the sample.
+It therefore maps the local intensity of the SWs that share the same frequency.
+We report the experiment conducted on our narrowest stripe ($w_\textrm{stripe} \approx 2 ~\mu\textrm{m}$) because the frequency resolution of $\mu$BLS is insufficient to separate the doublets in wider stripes.
 At the stimulus frequency [Fig.~\ref{BLSresults}(b)] the directly excited spin waves have an optical character: they radiate energy towards \textit{both} sides of the antenna, as expected for modes having a tilted $\vee$-shaped dispersion relation \cite{millo_unidirectionality_2023}.
 The mode emitted towards $x>0$ is quasi-uniform within the width and has a long propagation length \footnote{Because of a parasitic coupling between the two antennas, the second antenna located at $x= 15\,\mu$m generates also a SW signal complicating the SW patterns.
-For didactic purpose, the images in Fig.~\ref{BLSresults}) are thus restricted to the sole vicinity of the first antenna.}.
+For didactic purpose, the images in Fig.~\ref{BLSresults}) are restricted to the vicinity of the first antenna.}.
 Conversely, two modes seem simultaneously emitted towards $x<0$: an intense uniform one also with a long propagation length, and a weaker unexpected one with a much shorter propagation length and two intensity lobes within the width.
 This weaker unexpected mode will be disregarded hereafter \footnote{One could think that this unexpected mode would be a parasitic second harmonic signature of the modes generated by 3MS.
 The profile observed in Fig.~\ref{BLSresults}(c) was found to persist below the threshold of 3MS, indicating that it is truly an optical mode directly emitted by the antenna.
 The direct excitation of this mode is not understood.}.
 The modes generated by 3MS are displayed in Figs.~\ref{BLSresults}(d, g).
 The acoustic character of the split modes is witnessed by their unidirectional propagation towards $x<0$.
 All observed split modes have a finite number $n \geq 1$ of nodes in the transverse direction.
-The transverse profile of the modes of the doublet nearest to $\omega_\textrm{pump}/2$ [Figs.~\ref{BLSresults}(d,e)] exhibit two lobes separated by one node (i.e. $n=1$).
-The next doublet involve acoustic modes with three lobes (i.e. $n=2$) of spacings close to the lateral resolution of BLS [Figs.~\ref{BLSresults}(f, g)].
+The transverse profile of the modes of the doublet nearest to $\omega_\textrm{pump}/2$ [Figs.~\ref{BLSresults}(d,e)] exhibits two lobes separated by one node (i.e. $n=1$).
+The next doublet involve acoustic modes with three lobes (i.e. $n=2$) of spacings close to the resolution of BLS [Figs.~\ref{BLSresults}(f, g)].
 This proves that the generated acoustic modes have a quantized character within the stripe width.

 To model the 3MS process we follow a rational based on the approximate dispersion relations of the acoustic mode found in ref.~\onlinecite{millo_unidirectionality_2023} and a quantization of the transverse profile (i.e. the $y$ dependence) of the acoustic SWs, as inferred from the BLS data.
 When $\omega_\textrm{pump}= \omega_\textrm{op0}$, the antenna populates only one optical mode: the uniform ($\vec{k}_\textrm{opt} \approx \vec 0$) one that we shall sketch as $\lvert \vec 0 \rangle_\textrm{opt}$.
 Conversely, the antenna populates two initial states as soon as $\omega_\textrm{pump} > \omega_\textrm{op0}$.
 Their wavevectors are: